JanssenProject/jans/README.md

 ## Governance

 Janssen is a Linux Foundation project, governed according to the [charter](https://docs.jans.io/head/governance/charter/).
 Technical oversight of the project is the responsibility of the Technical Steering Committee ("TSC").
-Day to day decision making is in the hands of the Contributors.
+Day to day decision-making is in the hands of the Contributors.
 The TSC helps to guide the direction of the project and to improve the quality and security of the development process.

 ## Support

 Documentation currently is a work in progress and published on [Documentation site](https://docs.jans.io/).
 You may want to also check Gluu Server [docs](https://gluu.org/docs), which have a lot in common with Janssen.

 We prefer to have all our discussions through [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) to better facilitate faster responses.
 However, other means are available such as the [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
-You can register for free there with your Github identity.
+You can register for free there with your GitHub identity.

 If you find a bug in a Janssen project, or you would like to suggest a new feature, try the [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) first.
 If you have a "howto" or "usage" question, [raise the question or usage](https://github.com/JanssenProject/jans/discussion)!

 ## Releases

-Below are the list of current mega releases that hold information about each single release of our servies and modules:
+Below are the list of current mega releases that hold information about each single release of our services and modules:

 - [v1.0.2](https://github.com/JanssenProject/jans/releases/tag/v1.0.2)
 - [v1.0.1](https://github.com/JanssenProject/jans/releases/tag/v1.0.1)